From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

 \section{Evaluating Predictive Models of Relative Code Comprehensibility}

-\ref{rq:predict_ac}'s results suggest that predicting absolute comprehensibility from human judgments is ineffective.
-The metrics these models try to predict are proxies for a complex cognitive process and have limitations in how they are collected, which we hypothesize is what makes it difficult for ML models to detect patterns.
-Instead, we propose training ML models to predict whether one snippet is more comprehensible than another.
-We hypothesize this \textit{relative comprehensibility (RC)} task makes noise less visible to the models, lowering the likelihood of spurious correlations and prediction mistakes. \looseness=-1
+As discussed in \Cref{sec:intro}, predicting an absolute comprehensibility proxy requires a model to estimate a precise value for an individual code snippet in isolation.
+This task may be difficult because human comprehensibility measurements vary across participants and capture different aspects of a complex cognitive process.
+The results of \ref{rq:predict_ac} are consistent with this concern: AC models often fail to outperform the na\"ive baselines across the evaluated proxies and model types.

-To validate this hypothesis, we answer the following RQ: \begin{enumerate}[label=\textbf{RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, itemindent=0.5cm,leftmargin=0.5cm,resume] \item {\textit{How effective are ML models at predicting the relative comprehensibility between two snippets, compared to na\"ive baselines?}} \end{enumerate} We built and evaluated models that predict RC in both snippet-wise and developer-wise settings.
+We investigate relative comprehensibility (RC) as an alternative prediction task.
+Instead of estimating an absolute proxy value for each snippet, an RC model compares two snippets and predicts which one is more comprehensible or whether they are similarly comprehensible.
+We hypothesize that this task is more learnable because the model must identify the direction of the difference between the snippets rather than estimate a precise value for each one independently.
+To validate this conjecture, we answer the following RQ: \begin{enumerate}[label=\textbf{RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, itemindent=0.5cm,leftmargin=0.5cm,resume] \item {\textit{How effective are learning-based models at predicting the relative comprehensibility between two snippets, compared to na\"ive baselines?}} \end{enumerate} We built and evaluated models that predict RC in both snippet-wise and developer-wise settings.
 Given two code snippets, an RC model is a ternary classifier: it can predict that one snippet is more comprehensible than the other, or that the two snippets are equally comprehensible.
-To answer \ref{rq:predict_rc}, we used the same data sources, features, comprehensibility metrics, ML models, evaluation metrics, baselines, and model training/evaluation approach used for answering \ref{rq:predict_ac} in \cref{sec:absolute_code_comprehensibility}.
+To answer \ref{rq:predict_rc}, we used the same data sources, features, comprehensibility metrics, models, evaluation metrics, baselines, and model training/evaluation approach used for answering \ref{rq:predict_ac} in \cref{sec:absolute_code_comprehensibility}.
 The key difference is that the dataset here consists of snippet pairs with relative comprehensibility measures.
 Table~\ref{tab:rc_task_summary} summarizes the RC prediction task. \looseness=-1